 German is a funny language if not so much fun to learn.
 While some things can be infuriating, other things are so simple in their logic they’re hard to not like.
 Compound nouns can be daunting when too long but others are so perfect, you wonder why they aren’t used in English.
 Mittagstisch is one.
 The middle of the day meal and meals are served on a table, right?
 Tisch is one word that has taken over from the English for me.
 I guess months of the Rossetta Stone with cats jumping off or lying on one seeped in.
 I couldn’t get this out of my head when doing a hike called the Teufelstisch recently.
 The Devil’s Table had eluded me for a couple years.
-It’s in an area I hike very regularly since I do tours on the Fünf Seidla Steig but as is often the case, when you’re working you don’t have time to explore.
+Home to the Fünf Seidla Steig®, it’s an area I work regularly but as is often the case, when you’re working you don’t have time to explore.

 the Devil’s Table

 A Seidla is Franconian for a mug with a handle and since there are five brewpubs in this area, you’re supposed to drink one in each.
 I tend to drink the same ones when working but a Tempest in a Tankard, a friend from the US who’d been there last summer waxed poetically about their Echarius Märzen and I hadn’t drunk that beer since my very first trip into the area.
 I decided to do a quick mid-week trip up and see what all the fuss was about, Teufel- and Märzen-wise.